BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

   1. In the Azure portal, click **Create a resource > Internet of Things > Stream Analytics job**.

-  2. Name the job **asa_nyctaxi**, specify a subscription, resource group, and location.
+  2. Name the job **asa_nyctaxi**, specify the subscription, resource group, and location.

 >**Note**: It's a good idea to place the job and the event hub in the same region for best performance and so that you don't pay to transfer data between regions.